Best kettle 2024: the highest-ranking multi-temp and standard models

 Flimsy lid

-After approximately 1,000 years atop this particular list, the Sage Smart Kettle has been ousted by this smart number from KitchenAid.
+After approximately 1000 years at the top of this particular list, the Sage Smart Kettle has been ousted by this smart number from KitchenAid.
 Also known as KitchenAid 5KEK1722, this doesn't do anything very different to the Smeg and Sage kettles below.
 However, it is very stylish and can heat water to any temperature between 50ºC and boiling point – the others have preset increments of 10ºC.
-Okay, I know that is not a big deal.
+Okay, we know that's not a big deal.

-Overall I prefer the KitchenAid over its equally impressive rivals because I happen to prefer the look, and because it has a slightly smaller footprint.
+Overall, we prefer the KitchenAid over its equally impressive rivals because we happen to prefer the look, and because it has a slightly smaller footprint.
 As with goal-line video technology, tiny differences make the difference between glory and failure, in the premium kettle world…

 Best kettle: Russell Hobbs K65 on white backgroundT3 Approved badge